vvscode/docs/docs/video/video-for-android/video-android-sinch-client.md

 Calling `startListeningOnActiveConnection` allows your application to receive incoming calls and messages without using push notifications.

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "If the application is meant to only make outgoing calls but not receive incoming calls, don’t call `startListeningOnActiveConnection` or `setSupportManagedPush`.
-Outgoing calls can be made after calling the start method.", "title": "Note"
+> If the application is meant to only make outgoing calls but not receive incoming calls, don’t call `startListeningOnActiveConnection` or `setSupportManagedPush`.
+Outgoing calls can be made after calling the start method.
-}
-[/block]

 ## Start the Sinch client

 Before starting the client, add a client listener (see [Reference](../reference/index.html?com/sinch/android/rtc/SinchClientListener.html) documentation):